- Beginnings: 1981-1985

 Yasmine Revolution in Tunisia; ACT involved in refugee work at Libyan border.

 Partnership work with local groups supporting small development initiatives.

 End of training programme for Community Health Work in Kasserine and Gabès.

 ACT partnered with Enfance Espoir (Gabès) and Voix de l’Enfant (Kairouan), working with vulnerable groups by providing training to staff working with babies born to unmarried mothers.
 ACT created an ‘At Risk’ sector to support work with some of the most vulnerable groups in Tunisia.

 Focus on improving small water sources in the Ain Jaffel area, tree planting, and reinforcing soil erosion measures.

 El Kef team is established.

 ACT expanded the training of trainers that had begun in the disability sector in 2009

 In March 2015 the ACT Member Bodies decided to dissolve ownership and release ACT to become an International NGO.
-The former Member Bodies became International Partners; ACT revived its registration in Sweden and opened the office of ACT International; and ACT Tunisia became a country office.
+The former Member Bodies became International Partners; ACT revived its registration in Sweden and opened the office of ACT International; ACT Tunisia became a country office.

-The Association for Cooperation and Transformation gathered together all the former General Directors, many former staff, board members, International Partners, current staff and local partners to celebrate its transition from JMO to INGO and 35 years of God’s faithfulness and blessing while operating in Tunisia.
+The Association for Cooperation and Transformation gathered together all the former General Directors, many former staff, Board Members, International Partners, current staff and local partners to celebrate its transition from JMO to INGO and 35 years of God’s faithfulness and blessing while operating in Tunisia.